tol-is/tailwind-compositor/readme.md

 ## Solution

-The compositor attempts to solve these problems using font metrics to crop the white space around text, with a modified [basekick](https://github.com/michaeltaranto/basekick) recipe.
-Also implements a baseline grid system that allows us to anchor layout elements to a meaningful rhythm.
-The configuration is build with absolute, integer values and transformed to css styles on build time.
+Compositor attempts to solve these problems.
+The configuration is based on rational values that get transformed to css styles on build time.
+Using font metrics crops the white space around text, with a modified [basekick](https://github.com/michaeltaranto/basekick) recipe and implements a baseline grid system that allows us to anchor layout elements and lines of text, to a meaningful rhythm.

 ---